Michael O'Neill (footballer): Stoke City

 Due to the ongoing pandemic the 2020–21 season began later in September with matches continuing to played behind closed doors.
 O'Neill brought in a number of free transfers including James Chester, Morgan Fox, Steven Fletcher and Mikel John Obi with Jacob Brown the only arrival to have been bought.
-Stoke began the season well with Tyrese Campbell in decent form, winning eight of their first 16 matches and were just outside the play-off places at the beginning of December.
+Stoke began the season by winning eight of their first 16 matches and were just outside the play-off places at the beginning of December.
 However a number of injuries to key players most notably to Tyrese Campbell saw goals dry up and the team went nine games without a win at the turn of the year.
 Stoke were unable to put a sustained run of results together in March and April and ended the season in mid-table.

 Stoke had a busy 2021 summer transfer window with the permanent departure of 13 players.
 This enabled O'Neill to add to his squad with the arrivals of Jack Bonham, Romaine Sawyers, Sam Surridge, Mario Vrančić and Ben Wilmot.
 Stoke made a positive start to the season and were just outside the play-off places at the turn of the year.
 However a poor second half of the season saw Stoke drop down into mid-table and again finish in 14th position.
-Stoke made a poor start to the 2022–23 season, with one win from five games, O'Neill was sacked by the club on 25 August 2022.
+Stoke made a poor start to the 2022–23 season, with one win from five games.
+O'Neill was dismissed by the club on 25 August 2022.

 Return to Northern Ireland

 On 7 December 2022, O'Neill returned for a second spell as Northern Ireland manager on a five-and-a-half-year contract.
+In May 2026, it was announced that he had signed a four‑year contract extension, keeping him in the role until 2032.

+Blackburn Rovers

+On 13 February 2026, O'Neill returned to the EFL Championship after being appointed manager of Blackburn Rovers on a job share deal with the Irish FA, lasting until the end of the 2025–26 season.
+O'Neill took to the dugout the following day in a 3–1 win over Queens Park Rangers, however preparation for the match and team selection had been overseen by Damien Johnson.
+On 22 April, after 14 matches in charge, O'Neill secured Rovers’ Championship status with a 3–1 win over Sheffield United, having recorded five wins and five draws.